 ** All students enrolled in a clinical course will be charged a $500 per semester clinical surcharge.
 The following courses carry this charge: ADED 191C and ADED 196C.

 CL - Number of lecture/classroom hours per week for the course

 A Professional Certificate in Dental Assisting is awarded upon successful completion of the program.

 The Allied Dental Education Program's Dental Assisting Course is the only Commission on Dental Accreditation of the American Dental Association accredited Program in the State of New Hampshire.
 The one year program offers students an excellent opportunity to become involved in a health care profession as a member of the dental team in private dental offices, public dental clinics, and institutions.

 The dental assistant must possess knowledge of procedures and practices in patient care, laboratory work, and office management.
 The Dental Assisting Program emphasizes clinical training in the campus clinic and in private dental offices.
 Theoretical courses are enhanced by laboratory experiences, and students perfect their clinical skills working in a variety of dental offices including general and specialty practices.

-As a pre-clinical requirement, students will be required to undergo a criminal background check and drug and alcohol screening.
+As a pre-clinical requirement, students will be required to undergo a criminal background check and drug and alcohol screening through agencies chosen by the Dental Assisting program.
+In addition, all students are subject to random screening throughout the program.
 No student will be exempt from this process.
 Students are provided with procedural and cost information subsequent to admission to the dental assisting program and are responsible for all costs associated with these testing procedures.